PeteMontgomery/mucon/readme.md

 -----------------------------------

 - ASIDE: are AWS using green energy??
-- all developers workm in infrastructure now!
+- all developers work in infrastructure now!
 - https://github.com/CloudNativeWales/ShowMeTheKubernetes
 - GitOps.
 Everything goes via Git.
 Git is source of truth for whole infrastructure.
 (No hand-done stuff).
 - JenkinsX